 As a recipient of Community Development Block Grant (CDBG) funding, the City of Hammond is eligible to participate in the Section 108 Loan Guarantee program administered by the U.S. Department of Housing and Urban Development (HUD).
 Under this program, the City is able to leverage up to five times its annual CDBG allocation for large community development investments.
-The City submitted an application to HUD for review in February 2016.
-If approved, the funds would become available in this plan year.
+The City received approval in 2017 and will complete construction of the new public facility during the 2018 year.